Republicans have Democrats.

 The Product Marketers: These guys operate under the assumption that the best product always wins.
 That's not to say, you don't have to put work into marketing your product (that would put them out of business).
 But it does mean emphasizing the product's inherent awesomeness in oftentimes large media campaigns that highlight superiority.

-Reasons for superiority could be as diverse as a soft-drink that has more fizzle, a shoe company with renowned customer service or a smartphone with waterproof capabilities.
+Reasons for superiority could be as diverse as a soft drink that has more fizzle, a shoe company with renowned customer service, or a smartphone with waterproof capabilities.
 Regardless, a product marketing campaign would emphasize features and benefits.

 The Brand Marketers: This camp is more about storytelling.
-They may create an entire marketing campaign that has absolutely no direct correlation the product being sold.
+They may create an entire marketing campaign that has absolutely no direct correlation to the product being sold.
 Kate Spade New York is a perfect example.
 The company's #missadventure YouTube campaign takes viewers through "the fabulous" life of a fictional character played by Hollywood darling Anna Kendrick.